-.4 an embarkation ladder or other means of embarkation enabling descent to the water in a controlled manner as per 2.3.7.
-A knotted rope shall not be acceptable for this purpose.

-4.4.1.3 With regard to the distance between the embarkation station and stowage location of the remotely located liferafts (refer to 4.4.1.1), the embarkation station shall be so arranged that the requirements of 2.4.1.3 can be satisfied.

-4.4.1.4 Exceptionally, the embarkation station and stowage position of the liferaft (remotely located liferafts) may be located on different decks provided the liferaft can be launched from the stowage deck using the attached painter to relocate it to the embarkation ladder positioned on the other deck (traversing a stairway between different decks with the liferaft carried by crew members is not acceptable).

-4.4.1.5 Notwithstanding 4.4.1.2, where the exceptional cases mentioned in 4.4.1.4 exist, the following provisions shall be applied:

-.1 the lifejackets and the immersion suits required by 4.4.1.2.1 may be stowed at the embarkation station;

-.2 adequate means of illumination complying with 4.4.1.2.2 shall also illuminate the area of water where the liferaft is to be embarked;
+- .4 an embarkation ladder or other means of embarkation enabling descent to the water in a controlled manner as per 2.3.7.
+A knotted rope shall not be acceptable for this purpose. - 4.4.1.3 With regard to the distance between the embarkation station and stowage location of the remotely located liferafts (refer to 4.4.1.1), the embarkation station shall be so arranged that the requirements of 2.4.1.3 can be satisfied. - 4.4.1.4 Exceptionally, the embarkation station and stowage position of the liferaft (remotely located liferafts) may be located on different decks provided the liferaft can be launched from the stowage deck using the attached painter to relocate it to the embarkation ladder positioned on the other deck (traversing a stairway between different decks with the liferaft carried by crew members is not acceptable). - 4.4.1.5 Notwithstanding $\underline{4.4.1.2}$, where the exceptional cases mentioned in $\underline{4.4.1.4}$ exist, the following provisions shall be applied: - .1 the lifejackets and the immersion suits required by 4.4.1.2.1 may be stowed at the embarkation station; - .2 for ships contracted for construction or conversion before 1 January 20231: the area of water where the liferaft to be embarked shall be provided with adequate means of illumination complying with 4.4.1.2.2;

+1 In the absence of a contract - refer to 4.3 of Part II "Technical documentation" of the Rules for Technical Supervision during Construction of Ships and Manufacture of Materials and Products for Ships.

+2 Refer to Appendix 9 to Section 10, Part IV "Technical Supervision during Manufacture of Products" of the Rules for Technical Supervision during Construction of Ships and Manufacture of Materials and Products for Ships.

+for ships contracted for construction or conversion on or after 1 January 20231: the liferaft stowage position, embarkation station and the area of water where the liferaft to be embarked shall be provided with adequate means of illumination complying with 4.4.1.2.2
-.3 the embarkation ladder or other means of embarkation as required by 4.4.1.2.3 may be stowed at the embarkation station; and

-.4 notwithstanding the requirements in 6.8.3.2, the painter shall be long enough to reach the relevant embarkation station.
+- .3 the embarkation ladder or other means of embarkation as required by 4.4.1.2.3 may be stowed at the embarkation station; and - .4 notwithstanding the requirements in 6.8.3.2, the painter shall be long enough to reach the relevant embarkation station.